Overhead & Profit: When Your Claim Should Include O&P

 The industry standard is 10% overhead plus 10% profit.
 This is not some inflated number that contractors invented.
 It is what the market bears for general contracting services on residential repair work.
 Xactimate — the estimating software used by virtually every insurance company in the country — treats 10 and 10 as the default when O&P is applied.

-Here is the critical point that most people miss: Xactimate's unit pricing does NOT include overhead and profit.
+Here is the critical point that most people miss: Xactimate's unit pricing does NOT include general contractor overhead and profit.
 The line item prices in Xactimate reflect the cost of a subcontractor performing the work — the painter, the plumber, the drywall finisher.
 They do not include any fee for a general contractor to manage those subs.
 O&P must be added on top of the line item totals.

 When the insurance company gives you an estimate without O&P, they are telling you that you should act as your own general contractor.
 They are assuming you will personally hire each trade, schedule them in the right sequence, verify code compliance, manage quality control, and deal with the inevitable problems.
 That is not a reasonable assumption for most homeowners dealing with a significant loss.